arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-assertions.md

 ```

 {{% callout note %}}
-Two arrays are equal if they both are `null` or empty, or contain the same values.
+Two arrays are equal if they both are `null` or empty or contain the same values.
 {{% /callout %}}

 ### Objects by Value

 There are a couple of things we need to take into consideration when asserting that two objects are equal.

-In this example we have a `Person` class with a first and last name.
+In this example, we have a `Person` class with a first and last name.
 We want to assert the two instances of `Person` are equal:

 ```java
 @Test